-There’s an opportunity to improve the energy efficiency of millions of UK homes through retrofit and to do this effectively, building standards and knowledge, as well as homeowner awareness, need to be developed.
+There’s a ripe opportunity to improve the energy efficiency of millions of UK homes through retrofit - and key to this is the development of building standards and knowledge, in tandem with homeowner awareness.

 What is Futureproof?